 How do you make Shashlik sauce?

-- In a bowl of food processor combine ¼ tsp of cumin, 3-4 cloves of garlic, 1 celery stalk, ½ cup of dill, ½ cup of cilantro, 1 medium avocado, 2 tbsp of olive oil, 1 tbsp Balsamic vinegar, salt, pepper to a taste and 1 tbsp of water.
+- In a bowl of food processor combine ¼ teaspoon of cumin, 3-4 cloves of garlic, 1 celery stalk, ½ cup of dill, ½ cup of cilantro, 1 medium avocado, 2 tablespoon of olive oil, 1 tablespoon Balsamic vinegar, salt, pepper to a taste and 1 tablespoon of water.

 - Process everything until smooth and serve with Shashlik.